Parable of the broken window: Cost of disasters

 Even in disasters with few physical injuries, a large portion of the economic cost may be public health effects (approximately a tenth, in the case of the summer 2007 floods in the UK).
 The economic costs of disruption to children's education are significant.
 Mental health issues may be triggered or exacerbated by the distress suffered during the disaster.
-Health advice on minimizing psychosocial stress has been given for disasters.
+Health advice on minimizing psychosocial distress has been given for disasters.
 While public health costs may contribute to economic activity and GDP growth, growth in demand for medical or educational assistance is unlikely to be seen as beneficial.

 Opportunity cost of war

 Partly-cleared bomb damage in an industrial area.
 The roofless buildings are houses.
 The corrugated metal in front of the pile of bricks and framing timber are the remains of several air-raid shelters.

 Occasionally the argument has been made that war is a benefactor to society and that "war is good for the economy."
 A variant of this argument suggests that, while war cannot be fairly called a benefactor, it can and sometimes does confer some economic benefits.
 However, this belief is often given as an example of the broken window fallacy.
 The money spent on the war effort (or peacetime defense spending), for example, is money that cannot be spent on food, clothing, health care, or other sectors of the economy.
 The stimulus felt in one sector of the economy comes at a direct – but hidden – cost (via foreclosed production possibilities) to other sectors.

 Bastiat himself argued against the claim that hiring men to be soldiers was inherently beneficial to the economy in the second chapter of That Which is Seen, and That Which is Not Seen, "The Disbanding of Troops".